HIEUNT1610/NLP---Fake-news-detection-using-BERTopic/README.md

 Two versions of the demo are available:

 1. **Streamlit Version (Small):** Yields reasonable results, though the potential for improvement exists due to limited hosting space on the Streamlit Community Cloud.
+This version can be found here: https://fake-news-detection-using-bertopic.streamlit.app/

 2. **Main Version (Large):** Provides superior and more easily interpreted topics, showing promise.
 Enhanced detection capabilities can be achieved with larger embedding models (e.g., paraphrase-multilingual-mpnet-base-v2).
 Continuous performance enhancement is possible by augmenting the training set with more data.
 A deployment on Google Cloud Service for the larger version will be accessible soon.